Edward I of England: Constitutional crisis

 The incessant warfare of the 1290s put a great financial demand on Edward's subjects.
 Whereas the King had levied only three lay subsidies until 1294, four such taxes were granted in the years 1294–1297, raising over £200,000.
 Along with this came the burden of prises, seizure of wool and hides, and the unpopular additional duty on wool, dubbed the maltolt ("unjustly taken").
 The fiscal demands on the King's subjects caused resentment, which eventually led to serious political opposition.
 The initial resistance was caused not by the lay taxes, but by clerical subsidies.
-In 1294, Edward made a demand of a grant of one half of all clerical revenues.
+In 1294, Edward made a demand of a grant of one-half of all clerical revenues.
 There was some resistance, but the King responded by threatening opponents with outlawry, and the grant was eventually made.
 At the time, Robert Winchelsey, the designated Archbishop of Canterbury, was in Italy to receive consecration.
-Winchelsey returned in January 1295 and had to consent to another grant in November of that year.
+Winchelsey returned in January 1295 and had to consent to another grant that November.
 In 1296, his position changed when he received the papal bull Clericis laicos.
-This bull prohibited the clergy from paying taxes to lay authorities without explicit consent from the Pope.
+This prohibited the clergy from paying taxes to lay authorities without explicit consent from the Pope.
 When the clergy, with reference to the bull, refused to pay, Edward responded with outlawry.
 Winchelsey was presented with a dilemma between loyalty to the King and upholding the papal bull, and he responded by leaving it to every individual clergyman to pay as he saw fit.
 By the end of the year, a solution was offered by the new papal bull Etsi de statu, which allowed clerical taxation in cases of pressing urgency.
 This allowed Edward to collect considerable sums by taxing the English clergy.